 The treat originated from Malta in the 16th century and has been long-favored by the people on these islands ever since.
 Ftira even finds its position in the UNESCO Intangible Cultural Heritage list, declaring how much Maltese people love this bread.

-In Malta, there is one other way to apply Ftira in the everyday dish, using it as a base for a Maltese-style pizza.
-Yet, no mozzarella cheese will be included.
+In Malta, there is another way to apply Ftira in everyday dishes: As a base for a Maltese-style pizza.
+Yet, you won’t see any mozzarella cheese.
 Instead, Maltese people will top it with their own cheese, Ġbejna.

 To distinguish Gozo’s pizza from the other pizza variants, take notice of the round potato slices on top of your dish.
 Potatoes are an irreplaceable component in Ftira Ghawdxija besides proteins like tuna, anchovies, or vegetables such as olives, tomatoes, and capers.